Nagendra1997/dummypy/README.md

 - MySQL (or MariaDB) database

 ### How Mesibo On-Premise works
+Running Mesibo on your own premise offers ultimate flexibility, control of your data, loadable modules, interface with machine learning and AI tools and much more.Please note, there is no change whtasoever in the way you use Mesibo API services or how you deploy your application.
+The hosting infrastructure is chosen by you and can have all the data backups in your own storage.

+With Mesibo On-Premise when you connect to mesibo, your connection is redirected to your chosen host/server.
+If in any case your On-Premise server fails or has issues then you have the option of falling back to mesibo cloud services.

+To setup Mesibo-On Premise follow these steps:

 ## Step 1 - Install Docker
 Mesibo On-Premise server is distributed as a docker image so that you can install it on most Linux distributions without worrying about any dependencies etc. All you need is to install Docker to run it.
 If you have already installed Docker on your server, you can skip to Step 2.